drupol/phingit/README.md

 ```
 phingit.hook.git.pull.post:
- - drush --root=${repository.directory} updatedb
+ - drush --root=${phingit.repository.directory} updatedb
 ```

 # Command line options
-- By default, Phingit will search for configuration files in the *conf* subdirectory.
-You can override the path of this directory by specifying it on the command line: *phing -f build.xml phingit:main -Dphingit.config.directory=/another/directory*
+- By default, Phingit will search for **configuration** files in the *conf* subdirectory.
+You can override the path of this directory by specifying it on the command line: *phing -f build.xml phingit:main -Dphingit.conf.directory=/another/directory*
+- By default, Phingit will search for **hooks** in the *hooks* subdirectory.
+You can override the path of this directory by specifying it on the command line: *phing -f build.xml phingit:main -Dphingit.hooks.directory=/another/directory*

 # Metadata
 - Creation date: 2016/05/24